alexsanc123/6100/README.md

 CAT-SOOP is free/libre software, available under the terms of the GNU Affero General Public License, version 3+.
-Please note that the terms of this license apply to the CAT-SOOP system itself and any plugins in use, but not to any course material hosted on a CAT-SOOP instance, unless explicitly stated otherwise.
+Please note that the terms of this license apply to the CAT-SOOP system itself, but not to any course material hosted on a CAT-SOOP instance, unless explicitly stated otherwise.

 ### INSTALLING